Dr Oliver Merry BSc, MSc, QTS, PhD

 Summary

-Currently, my main role is the acting course leader for the BSc (Hons) Criminology and Psychology undergraduate course.
-In this role I oversee the experience all students studying on this course and contribute to the module leading and teaching.
-I am also research active in the area of child protection, specifically focusing on the investigation of child sexual exploitation offences.
-In this capacity, I have worked with a range of UK police forces, the National Crime Agency, Home Office, and UK charities (such as the NSPCC).
+I am a Senior Lecturer in Forensic Psychology, Course Leader for the BSc (Hons) Criminology & Psychology degree, and co-lead for the Preventing, Researching, and Investigating Criminality and Exploitation (PRICE) theme within the Centre for Behavioural Science and Applied Psychology (CeBSAP).
+In this role I oversee the experience of all students studying on this course and contribute to the module leading and teaching.
+I am also research active in the area of technology-assisted sexual violence, child protection, and online harm.
+As a researcher, I have worked with a range of UK police forces, the home office, and the NSPCC.

 About